Nazariglez/notan/README.md

 code and translating it to our "core" APIs.
 Anybody should be able to create and use a custom backend easily.
 And, on top of the "core" we can build more ergonomic APIs that are usable with any backend made for Notan.

-Then the final user only needs to worry to build their apps on top of Notan and it should be fine no matter the compilation target.
+Then the final user only needs to worrying to build their apps on top of Notan and it should be fine no matter the compilation target.
 Of course, there are still things to have in mind if you want to target different targets, writing portable code can be tricky sometimes but Notan should help with most of them.